hef/IRCTransport/readme.md

 Changelog:
 ----------
 ### Version 0.2
-  * Players name displays correctly when their name is changed
+  * Player's name displays correctly when their name is changed.
-  * Nick change notification added
+  * Nick change notification added.
   * Nick already in use handling changed.
-  * Active channel is switched on channel join
+  * Active channel is switched on channel join.
-  * Channel join messages
+  * Channel join messages.
   * Channel autojoin now a setting.

 ### Version 0.1